railsbridge-boston/docs-hardfork/sites/en/installfest/command_line.md

 ### Windows

-Launch the Git Shell.
-You can find a shortcut on your Desktop (grey circle with a cat), or locate **Git Shell** in All Programs under GitHub.
+Launch Git Bash via the shortcut on your Desktop, or locate **Git Bash** in All Programs under Git.
 A new (mostly black) window will open.
+Tip: Hit the Insert key to paste text into Git Bash.
+You will not be able to copy and paste text into Git Bash when you are interacting with the virtual machine.

 ### Linux